-Zoocasa has 179 active house listings throughout Thunder Bay.
-For past listings, search our Thunder Bay sold and expired listings.
-The average listing price in Thunder Bay for a house is $329,338, which is 14% higher than April 2017.
-The average list price differs significantly for other property types.
-The average listing price of a house is $329,338, $199,900 for a townhouse, and $379,555 for a condo.
+Zoocasa has 224 active house listings throughout Thunder Bay.
+For past listings, search our Thunder Bay past listings.
+The average listing price in Thunder Bay for a house is $302,024, which is 3% lower than August 2017.
 There are many popular cities surrounding Thunder Bay, including Sault Ste.
 Marie, Winnipeg, Greater Sudbury, Windsor, Sarnia, Owen Sound, Chatsworth that offer a variety of home prices and unique areas to live.
-Thunder Bay also has many options for renters looking for a house with 144 active rental listings and an average lease price of $2,437.
+Thunder Bay also has many options for renters looking for a house with 182 active rental listings and an average lease price of $2,469.

 Looking to buy house in one of Thunder Bay's great neighbourhoods?
-Thunder Bay is home to 42 unique neighbourhoods.
-Popular neighbourhoods include Fairview, with 25 active house listings, Rosslyn Road, with 25 active house listings, and Downtown, with 19 active house listings.
+Thunder Bay is home to 44 unique neighbourhoods.
+Popular neighbourhoods include Downtown, with 21 active house listings, Court-Cumberland, with 21 active house listings, and Downtown North, with 21 active house listings.

 Residents of the City of Thunder Bay are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 1.684%.